Create a landing page with a form

 Forms are imported by reference—they are not copied to your page.
 That means that if you go back and edit the form, any changes you make there will be seen on all existing pages that use that form, so be careful when editing forms!

 As you did with the other items you created, select Save on the command bar.
 Then select Check for Errors and read the results in the notification area.
 Address any issues, and recheck until your design passes.
 Finally, choose Go Live.
 If the command is successful, your page will be published and available on the internet.

 Here you'll find information about your page, a Timeline where you can add notes and track its development, and links to various related records.
 You'll also find the Full Page URL in the Content section.
 Select the preview button at the right side of the Full Page URL field to open the page.
 Then enter and submit some information through the page.

 Many entities in Dynamics 365 for Marketing have a Summary tab like this one, where you can see general settings, a timeline, and related records.

-Switch to the Insights view by using the drop-down list above the page name headline.
+Switch to the Marketing page: Insights form view by using the drop-down list above the page name headline.

-As people interact with your page, information will become available in the Insights view, including lists of contacts who visited and submitted the form on the page and analytics about its performance.
+As people interact with your page, information will become available in the Marketing page: Insights form view, including lists of contacts who visited and submitted the form on the page and analytics about its performance.
 You should be able to see your test submission on the Submissions tab here.

 - The event portal uses a session cookie to enable contacts to sign in and register for events.
 More information: Set up the event portal